RosettaCommons/documentation/scripting_documentation/RosettaScripts/multistage/StageOptions.md

 ##num_runs_per_input_struct

 This is M.R.S.'s equivalent to the `-nstruct` command line option.
 For the first stage, the number provided here declares the number of times the stage will run for each `<Job/>` tag.
 For example, if `num_runs_per_input_struct=40` and there are 5 `<Job/>` tags, then the stage will end up running a total of 200 times.

 For each additional stage, the number provided here declares the number of times the stage will run for each result from the previous stage.
 If `num_runs_per_input_struct=5` and `total_num_results_to_keep=10` for the previous stage, then the stage will end up running a total of 50 times.

 ##total_num_results_to_keep

 This number defines the maximum number of job results from the current stage that will survive and go on to the next stage (or to be output, if this is the final stage).
 Unlike `num_runs_per_input_struct`, this option is not affected by the number of `<Job/>` tags.
-The combination of `num_runs_per_input_struct=40`, `total_num_results_to_keep=10`, and 5 `<Job/>` tags results in 200 jobs - of which only 10 results will survive until the next round.
+The combination of `num_runs_per_input_struct=40`, `total_num_results_to_keep=10`, and
+5 `<Job/>` tags results in 200 jobs - of which only 10 results will survive until the next round.

+##max_num_results_to_keep_per_input_struct

+A common hesitation to making num_runs_per_input_struct greater than 1 for a non-initial stage is that it might result in many near-duplicate results.
+In order to maintain diversity, you can use this setting to limit the number of results deriving from the same structure (result from previous stage) that are kept.

+A value of 0 (which is default) means that there is not limit.

 ##result_cutoff